assertpy/assertpy/README.md

 The fluent API of `assertpy` is designed to create compact, yet readable tests.
-The API has been modeled after other fluent testing APIs, especially the awesome [AssertJ](http://joel-costigliola.github.io/assertj/) assertion framework for Java.
-Of course, in the `assertpy` framework everything is fully pythonic and designed to take full advantage of the dynamism in the Python runtime.
+The API has been modeled after other fluent testing APIs, especially the awesome [AssertJ](http://joel-costigliola.github.io/assertj/) assertion library for Java.
+Of course, in the `assertpy` library everything is fully pythonic and designed to take full advantage of the dynamism in the Python runtime.

 ### Strings